Who is eligible to apply for the Global Studies Certificate program?

 A. Students may enroll in the program as early as the third trimester of Grade 8; Grade 9 and 10 students may enroll at any time.

-You may apply to the program by picking up an enrollment form in the Global Studies office, or download one from the Global Studies resource board in MySewickley.
+An enrollment form is available in the Global Studies office, or can be downloaded from the Global Studies resource board in MySewickley.
 Complete the form and return it to the GS Office, located in the Senior School.